-Figure 5: Annual BAU GHG emissions by Product Categories - Australia of overall commercial sector energy consumption is expected to rise to 3 percent by 2010.
-Similarly, for Australia the CCAC share of overall electricity-related GHG emissions is expected to grow from 0.8 percent in 2006 to 0.9 percent in 2020.
+Figure 5: Annual BAU GHG emissions by Product Categories - Australia of overall commercial sector energy consumption is expected to rise to 3 per cent by 2010.
+Similarly, for Australia the share of CCAC of overall electricity-related GHG emissions is expected to grow from 0.8 per cent in 2006 to 0.9 per cent in 2020.